join-monster/join-monster/docs/field-metadata.md

   //...
   fields: () => ({
     fullName: {
-      description: 'A user\'s first and last name',
+      description: "A user's first and last name",
       type: GraphQLString,
+      extensions: {
+        joinMonster: {
           // perhaps there is no 1-to-1 mapping of field to column
           // this field depends on multiple columns
-      sqlDeps: [ 'first_name', 'last_name' ],
+          sqlDeps: ['first_name', 'last_name']
+        }
+      },
       resolve: user => `${user.first_name} ${user.last_name}`
     }
   })